Create a Logical Model

 Logical models can only be created for relation database data sources.
 (See JDBC or Connect to a Specific Data Source for information on how to configure a relational database data source.)

-If you see the ‘Create Visualization’ dialog box, press the ‘Close’ button close and then proceed with the steps below.
+If you see the ‘Create Visualization’ dialog box, press the ‘Close’ button Close and then proceed with the steps below.

 200